From the Desk of Clearissa Coward’s Command Center – A Cozy Lifestyle

 I ended up with two backpacks, but that was okay.
 Hopefully, if we had to leave, we could take our vehicles, which is where I left an additional case of water.

-We haven’t done this yet, but we will.
+We have not done this yet, but we will.
 Make sure everyone in the family knows where to meet if you are separated and have to leave in a hurry.
-In my case, my daughter and grandchildren live 20 minutes from me but if something happens suddenly, we need to know where to meet if we can’t get to each other.
+In my case, my daughter and grandchildren live 20 minutes from me but if something happens suddenly, we need to know where to meet if we can not get to each other.
 And finally, make sure all devices are charged fully.
 Cell phones, iPads, etc. It would not be a bad idea to have backup batteries or at least portable chargers.

 It feels good to be organized and ready if a disaster is predicted.
 I suggest you take the time to get your family organized as well because we never know when an emergency or disaster can happen.
 We live in very uncertain times and it behooves us to be prepared.